Frequently Asked Questions

 Answer: If you have 6 or fewer students, you will probably not need to bring an additional chaperone.
 For groups larger than 6 students, please plan on an additional chaperone.
 Once we get final numbers, and if you let me know that you are having a hard time finding one, we may need only one chaperone from your school if we have enough adults to put one in each cabin.
 But we won’t know that until 10 days before the start of the event, so all of you should make every effort to have that person identified and ready to go.

-Question: How/when do I pay?
+Question: How/when do I pay the deposit?

 Question: Do you have any ideas for recruiting students?